-There is real value to be gained from effective employee training.
+There is real value to be gained from effective employee training for Cleveland and Ohio businesses.
 Among the benefits are a more productive workforce, better trained individuals not being injured, and eliminating employee concerns about inadequate safety protection on the job.
 Especially during this period when companies are focused on returning their businesses to profitable levels, regulatory agency fines and/or expensive lawsuits over employee injuries or work-related illnesses are a very unwelcome hit to a company’s bottom line, it’s reputation and to company morale.

 So, good employee training is an intangible asset which yields real tangible results.
 Are you getting good value in your approach to that employee training?
 67% of OSHA safety programs require initial and periodic retraining.
 If you are like a growing number of companies, you have fallen a little behind in your training schedule because of the COVID-19 interruptions.
 How will you quickly close that training gap again?

 While recalling an employee back to their previous job (or maybe a new, unfamiliar one), some companies will give only the brief COVID-19 related hygiene guidelines and hope to piece-meal safety or environmental training as part of other supervisor management duties.
 This often results in ineffective, delayed (“don’t have time to do that training now!”), and undocumented “lip service” which is of little value.
 Remember, if training records are not carefully documented, OSHA views it as “no verifiable training ever occurred”.